 6: The Power Of Your Subconscious Mind

-Joseph Murphy wrote this wonderful book, and you’ll be shocked to know I have read this book 3 times.
+Joseph Murphy wrote this wonderful book, and you’ll be amazed to know I have read this book 3 times.

 This book is not based on college life but all college students should read this book and know all about what their minds can do.

 We all know what Conscious and Subconscious minds are.
-But to get to know exactly the power of the subconscious mind and what it can do, how to activate and control the subconscious mind, you should read this book.
+To get to know the exact power of the subconscious mind and what it can do, how to activate and control this mind, you must read.

-If once you read this book, you must be able to control and activate your subconscious mind whenever you want, not much but better than nothing.
+If once you read this book, you will be able to control and activate your subconscious mind whenever you want, not much but better than nothing.

 This is not a book, it’s actually a novel written by Harper Lee.